msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 by anyone.
 I often run all possible combinations of products and then rank order the results in order to identify the best and worst possible configurations.
-Table 3 shows the top 5 products with the highest probabiliyt of being chosen.
+Table 3 shows the top 5 products with the highest probability of being chosen.
 The first product configuration (Brand A tablet with 10 in screen, 32 Gb RAM, 2.5 GHz Processor, and priced at
 $199) is the product predicted to be most often chosen (approximately 99% of the time).
 But the table also suggests that 10 inch products from